Azure-Samples/azure-sdk-for-java-storage-blob-upload-download/README.md

 *  Select the `Location` to use for your storage account.
 *  Check **Pin to dashboard** and click **Create** to create your storage account.

 After your storage account is created, it is pinned to the dashboard.
 Click on it to open it.
 Under SETTINGS, click **Access keys**.
-Select a key and copy the CONNECTION STRING to the clipboard, then paste it into Notepad for later use.
+Select a key and copy the **key1** to the clipboard, then paste it into Notepad for later use.

 ### Set credentials in environment variables